microsoft/vscode-docs/docs/customization/userandworkspace.md

   // Insert spaces when pressing Tab.
 This setting is overriden based on the file contents when `editor.detectIndentation` is on.
   "editor.insertSpaces": true,

   // Controls how lines should wrap.
+Can be:
-Can be: 'off' (disable wrapping), 'on' (viewport wrapping), 'fixed' (wrap at `editor.wordWrapColumn`) or 'clamped' (wrap at minimum of viewport and `editor.wordWrapColumn`).
+  //  - 'off' (disable wrapping),
+  //  - 'on' (viewport wrapping),
+  //  - 'wordWrapColumn' (wrap at `editor.wordWrapColumn`) or
+  //  - 'bounded' (wrap at minimum of viewport and `editor.wordWrapColumn`).
   "editor.wordWrap": "off",

   // Configure file associations to languages (e.g. '*.extension': 'html').
 These have precedence over the default associations of the languages installed.